 BEST RESTAURANTS IN DA NANG

 In Da Nang, the way to your heart is through your stomach, too.
-Being central Vietnam’s main gateway, Da Nang entices travelers passing through with its local offerings and culinary fusions that make wining and dining in this metro skyrocket to the top of your must-dos.
+One of the best things to do in Da Nang is to explore its local cuisine.
+Being central Vietnam’s main gateway, Da Nang entices travellers passing through with its local offerings and culinary fusions that make wining and dining in this metro skyrocket to the top of your must-dos.

 Mi Quang Ba Mua

-Get yourself some Vietnamese comfort food aka quang noodle at Mi Quang Ba Mua.
-This local and tourist favorite serve the tastiest quang noodle in the city.
+Get yourself some Vietnamese comfort food aka Quang noodles at Mi Quang Ba Mua.
+This local and tourist favourite serve the tastiest Quang noodle in the city.
 The secret?
-The quang noodle broth that’s perfectly seasoned and richly enriched with the flavor of your choice: beef, vegetables, chicken, or fish.
+The Quang noodle broth that’s perfectly seasoned and richly enriched with the flavour of your choice: beef, vegetables, chicken, or fish.
 Quang noodle is served with rice crackers, green chillies, and lime.

 - Address: 21 Tran Binh Trong St., Hai Chu District, Da Nang

 - Price: VND 25,000/bowl

 A must-try when you’re in Da Nang – is the Ban Xeo (Vietnamese pancakes) at Banh Xeo Ba Duong.
 The place serves this city’s speciality in true Vietnamese style; crispy pancake filled with prawns, pork, and bean sprouts – it’s surely one of the best food in Da Nang if not Vietnam.
 The dish is served with pork skewers, rice paper, and sauce made of fish sauce, liver pate, pork, and peanut.
 The Banh Xeo in central Vietnam is the best in the country.

 - Open from 3 AM – 10P M